RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

-There's also a few custom resources that get defined too, for example the `NodeNetworkState` (`nns` for short) which provides a current network configuration of our nodes - this is used to verify whether physical networking configurations have been successfully applied by the `nmstate-handler` pods - ensuring that the NetworkManager state on each node is configured as required, e.g. for defining interfaces/bridges on each of the machines for connectivity for both the physical machine itself and for providing network access for pods (and virtual machines) within OpenShift/Kubernetes:
+There's also a few custom resources that get defined too.
+For example the `NodeNetworkState` (`nns`)  provides the current network configuration of our nodes - this is used to verify whether physical networking configurations have been successfully applied by the `nmstate-handler` pods.
+This is useful for ensuring that the NetworkManager state on each node is configured as required.
+We use this for defining interfaces/bridges on each of the machines for both physical machine connectivity and for providing network access for pods (and virtual machines) within OpenShift/Kubernetes.
+View the NodeNetworkState state with:

 ```execute-1
 oc get nns -A
 ```

-Now you can see the list of NodeNetworkStates
+Which shows the list of nodes being managed:

 ~~~bash
 NAME                           AGE